capnproto/capnproto/doc/cxx.md

 ::capnp::List<double> getMyListField();
 {% endhighlight %}

-`Foo::Builder`, meanwhile, has two or three methods for each field `bar`:
+`Foo::Builder`, meanwhile, has several methods for each field `bar`:

 * `getBar()`:  For primitives, returns the value.
 For composites, returns a Builder for the composite.
 If a composite field has not been initialized (i.e. this is the first time it has been accessed), it will be initialized to a copy of the field's default value before returning.
-* `setBar(x)`:  For primitives, sets the value to X.  For composites, sets the value to a copy of x, which must be a Reader for the type.
+* `setBar(x)`:  For primitives, sets the value to x.
+For composites, sets the value to a deep copy of x, which must be a Reader for the type.
 * `initBar(n)`:  Only for lists and blobs.
 Sets the field to a newly-allocated list or blob of size n and returns a Builder for it.
 The elements of the list are initialized to their empty state (zero for numbers, default values for structs).